Workshop on 'Frontiers in ocean-atmosphere exchange: Air sea interface and fluxes of mass and energy'

 SOLAS Workshop on `SOLAS Science and Society`

-The Surface Ocean – Lower Atmosphere Study (SOLAS) project is pleased to announce that a free workshop on the topic of `SOLAS Science and Society` will take place in late October this year.
-The workshop will bring together researchers in the field of ocean-atmosphere interactions and social scientists.
+A free workshop on the topic of `SOLAS Science and Society` took place in late October 2016.
+The workshop brought together researchers in the field of ocean-atmosphere interactions and social scientists.

 One of the goals of Future Earth, the newest SOLAS sponsor, is to more tightly couple science and society.
 This is a rather bold new step for SOLAS scientists, as to date the most intense coupling in our community has been only on the topic of geoengineering.
 During the SOLAS Open Science Conference in Kiel in September, 2015, a discussion session was held regarding this idea.
 One aim of the discussion was to identify SOLAS scientists interested in pursuing this integrating effort and some ideas on topics and procedures.
 The main outcome of the discussion was that there is clear interest within the SOLAS community to participate in joint scientific research with social scientists.

-In order to facilitate this process, we have decided to hold a two day workshop focusing on three separate topics:
+In order to facilitate this process, a two-day workshop focusing on three separate topics was held.

 - Valuing carbon and the ocean’s role,